bbc/Imager.js/README.md

 # Imager.js

-Imager.js is an alternative solution to the issue of how to handle responsive image loading.
+Imager.js is an alternative solution to the issue of how to handle responsive image loading within a responsive code base.

-This is baked by developers at [BBC News](http://responsivenews.co.uk/) as part of the Responsive News initiative.
+This is an open-source software baked by developers at [BBC News](http://responsivenews.co.uk/) as part of the Responsive News initiative.

-**Warning**: this project is not ready for production and is currently in development.

-## What is it?

-An open-source port of the BBC News technique for handling the loading of images within a responsive code base.
+## How It Works?

+Imager.js replaces responsive images placeholders and builds URLs to the most efficient size.
+It follows this workflow:

+1. Every potential picture is replaced by a placeholder picture (transparent by default)
+1. The responsive image URL is built based on the placeholder picture size
+1. The responsive image is inserted in lieu of the placeholder

 ## Requirements